 “Of course my Lady, please follow me.”

-My father was left for himself as I followed my mom.
-The gigantic doors seemed to swallow him as he went inside.
+My father was left to fend for himself as I followed my mom.
+The gigantic doors seemed to swallow him when he went inside.
 A loud clack resounded in the hall behind me.

-“I didn’t do it for you”, my mom said.
-“I just want to get out here as fast as possible.”
-She closed the door on Alden.
+“I didn’t do it for you,” my mom said sharply.
+“I only want to leave this place as fast as possible.”
+Then she closed the door on Alden who was still bowing.

 Galen went into the room and saw his father sitting at the same couch he always sat on.
 It had become worn by the passage of time, fraying at the seams and showing the stitching underneath.
 A bunch of documents lay spread over the low-raised tea table.
 Like small black ants, words filled the off-white pages.
 Hearing the door to his office open and close, the Duke still didn’t stop inspecting the document in his hand.